Stevenlutton/Amazon_Research_Analysis/README.md

 ![alt text](https://github.com/Stevenlutton/AmazonResearch/blob/master/Images/Ratings_and_rankings.png)

 For all of the products in this analysis, Amazon has them ranked in a category called: “Grocery & Gourmet Food”.
 Amazon then has them listed in different subcategories.

-14/24 of the subcategories fall under “Snack Food Gifts” 3/24 don’t have information available
+-14/24 of the subcategories fall under “Snack Food Gifts”

+-3/24 don’t have information available

-2/24 fall under “Snack Nuts & Seeds” and for “Whole Grain Bars”, “Cracker Assortments”, “Food Assortment & Variety Gifts”, “Granola Bars”, and “High Protein Bars” there are 1 each.
+-2/24 fall under “Snack Nuts & Seeds”

+-and for “Whole Grain Bars”, “Cracker Assortments”, “Food Assortment & Variety Gifts”, “Granola Bars”, and “High Protein Bars” there are 1 each.

 ![alt text](https://github.com/Stevenlutton/AmazonResearch/blob/master/Images/Pie_chart.png) ![alt text](https://github.com/Stevenlutton/AmazonResearch/blob/master/Images/Pie_legend.png)